-The key question of the study - what combination of measures best captures disease progression in premanifest HD- should be centrally managed by the Steering committee with our biostatisticians.
+The key question of the study - what combination of measures best captures disease progression in premanifest HD and to provide further essential methodological and biological advances in the premanifest HD population. - should be centrally managed by the Steering committee with our biostatisticians.
 Clinical Neurology fellows and Psychologists at the 4 study sites may be involved in data analysis in the interim period between assessments.